Tom-Todd/tom-dotfiles/README.md

 # Dotfiles

 My Dotfiles for arch linux.
-Installer created using dotbot: (https://github.com/anishathalye/dotbot "Dotbot")
+Installer created using dotbot: [Dotbot](https://github.com/anishathalye/dotbot)

 Includes setup for ibus/anthy for Japanese input.
 Contains some workarounds for issues with the touchpad on my ASUS FX504GM Laptop.